ohbm/OpenScienceDemoCalls/Code_of_Conduct.md

 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [INSERT EMAIL ADDRESS].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Kirstie Whitaker at kw401@cam.ac.uk or Elizabeth DuPre at elizabeth.dupre@mail.mcgill.ca.
 Confidentiality will be respected in reporting.

 ## Attribution